 I have always liked to start the new year off with a challenge, one that can capture my imagination and inspire me to get out of bed in the morning and work hard for the next 12 hours.
 Andrew and I had returned from Christmas in Denmark where I caught the flu on the flight out, which ended with me spending Christmas Day in bed with a fever feeling extraordinarily sorry for myself and sorry for Andrew’s family who had so generously invited us over for Christmas.
 I knew I was burnt out, I had felt more tired and mentally fatigued than ever before leading into the last week of work in 2014.
-My recruitment business had had a good, though roller coaster year and I was still running my therapy business in the evenings and Saturdays.
+My recruitment business had had a good, though roller coaster year and I was still running my coaching business in the evenings and Saturdays.
 It was good financially but poor in life quality.

 I had never really understood new year resolutions, they seem to get forgotten quickly and so the one challenge a year has been the closest I get to resolutions.
 In January 2015 I resolved to do something radical and change our life pattern.
 I decided to buy a property abroad in a warmer climate with a challenge of growing hemp.
 Yes, hemp.
 I know, it sounds a bit iffy and certainly smells iffy but I had been converted to the medicinal health benefits of hemp oil by my friend Heli on my writing retreat with her in beautiful Monda in Spain.
 Heli would take me into her tranquil world for a week a year and quietly work her magic on my tired limbs and mind, thus enabling me to write freely, her retreat is a wondrous place and a small price to pay for a week of restful writing.
 Heli’s husband, Garry, had had throat cancer the first year I went there and he was introduced to the power of hemp oil by a concerned friend, when it seemed the cancer medicine was failing to help.
 Miraculously he pulled through and got the all clear and he put this down to hemp oil.
 I won’t bore you here with the depths of hemps restorative qualities, there is more than enough information on google to do that.
 But the business of it had tinkered and percolated in my subconscious all of 2014 and, ta da, that would be the challenge.